Eat What?--Evidence Backed Strategies for Optimal Health

 Fertilize your microbiome.
 There’s mounting evidence that the gut affects everything from our weight, our mental state, our moods, and our immune systems.
 So it makes sense to include foods in our diets that are rich in pre- and probiotics.
-The prebiotics are like fertilizer for the good bacteria in our guts and come from complex carb sources such as green leafy vegetables, artichokes, complex carbs like oats and barley and bananas.
-Probiotic sources include yogurts, kefir, fermented vegetables like sauerkraut and kimchi.
-It’s a great idea to add a natural probiotic supplement to your diet to guarantee a healthy gut.
+The prebiotics are like fertilizer for the good bacteria in our guts and come from complex carb sources such as green leafy vegetables, artichokes, whole grains like oats, barley and bananas.
+Probiotic sources include yogurts, kefir, kombucha, fermented vegetables like sauerkraut and kimchi.
+It’s a great idea to add a natural probiotic supplement to your diet.
 This is the one I have been using for years.
 The more variety of foods we have in our diet the richer our microbiome and the healthier our bodies and minds will be.
-So, like your stock portfolio, diversification is great long term strategy for health.
+So, like your stock portfolio, diversification of whole foods is a great long term strategy for health.
 1, 2

 Choose full fat dairy over low fat dairy.
+Fermented dairy such as yogurt and kefir are excellent.
 1

 Drink plenty of water throughout the day.
 If plain water is boring then flavor it with lemon, mint, cucumber, or any combination you like.

 Coffee and tea (green/herbal/yerba mate teas are my personal favorites) are great for a healthy caffeine fix.
 Matcha green tea powder is particularly good for mood as well since it’s a natural source of L-theanine.
-200mg of L-theanine combined with 100mg of caffeine is awesome for energy and focus without the jitters.
 Sublingual B12 also provides a nice boost of energy during the day, I like this brand.

 If you want something sweet, eat berries, they're low in natural sugar and won't spike your insulin.
-Use natural sweeteners such as pure stevia or a little organic honey (not truvia as it is cut with erythritol).
+Use natural sweeteners such as organic, local honey.

 Choose all natural, chemical free body products.
-1, 2 Skin is our largest organ, don't slather it with toxic chemicals everyday.
-I love the JASON products, particularly the Tea Tree Oil bodywash, both my wife and me have been using it for years.
+Skin is our largest organ, don't slather it with toxic chemicals everyday.
+I love the JASON products, particularly the Tea Tree Oil body-wash, both my wife and me have been using it for years.
 Weleda also puts out really great products that aren’t harsh to us or the environment_I have been using the men’s moisturizer for years.
+1, 2